Have questions about your bill? We have answers.

 When a Direct Debit payment is unsuccessful, for example, funds were unable to be debited from your credit card or bank account, your arrangement is cancelled automatically.
-If your arrangement is cancelled due to any of the reasons outlined below, please contact us on 131 691 to reinstate it.
+If your arrangement is cancelled due to any of the reasons outlined below, please call us on 13 44 99 to reinstate it.

 Here are the cancellation circumstances for Direct Debit arrangements:

 Your arrangement will be cancelled immediately when payments debited from a credit card are unsuccessful, for example, due to an issue with the card.

 Your arrangement will be cancelled in the following ways when payments debited from a bank account are unsuccessful, for example, due to insufficient funds:

 - Full payment arrangements (debiting the full due amount) will be cancelled immediately with a $0.50 dishonour fee.

 - Instalment payment arrangements (debiting in instalment amounts) will attempt to debit 3 times.
 If on the 3rd attempt the payment is still unsuccessful the arrangement will be cancelled with a $0.50 dishonour fee.